Table of Contents:

 - Only allow one specific guest to call to OP-TEE via SMC and blocking any other guest from making SMC calls.

 - Either translate the kernel physical addresses to real physical addresses or ensure the Linux kernel can do the translation itself.
-A minimal implementation of this could be an identity mapping in the translation tables of the guest so that no actual translation is needed.
+A minimal implementation of this could be an identity mapping in the translation tables of the guest so that no actual translation is needed (a flat mapping between the intermediate and real physical addresses).

 - Ensure memory areas used for OP-TEE communications are pinned.
 A minimal implementation of this could be for the hypervisor to carve out a specific region of physical memory for the guest that it will not touch leaving the guest kernel in full control of said memory (allowing it to do the pinning).